 The medical name for dry and chapped hands is really ‘irritant hand dermatitis’.

-What products do I use in my dermatology practice, and do my husband and I use personally, to maintain healthy hands?
+What products do I use in my dermatology practice, and do my husband and I use personally, to get rid of dry skin on our hands?

-I’ve also got my Dry Hand Skin Repair Kit for gardening season, which is when my hands start to cry out for TLC.
+My Dry Hand Skin Repair Kit saves my hands during gardening season, which is when my hands cry out for extra TLC.